Incident Response

 This Standard is approved by the LBCCD Executive Cabinet, and by their approval, members of the Incident Response Team have full authority to act according to the IR plan to swiftly protect our systems and data.

-The principal objective of Incident Response is to identify an incident, evaluate its severity and impact, and quickly and effectively as possible formulate and execute a response to an unforeseen incident, disaster, or emergency which may place sensitive information at risk or interrupt information systems and business operations.
+The principal objective of Incident Response is to identify an incident, evaluate its severity and impact, and quickly and effectively as possible formulate and execute a response to an unforeseen incident, disaster, or emergency that may place sensitive information at risk or interrupt information systems and business operations.
 Additional objectives include the following:

 1. The need to ensure that all employees fully understand their duties in implementing such a plan